sunanda25/Election_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/76491891/110860110-5d755380-828a-11eb-80cb-5b025ebb08ba.png)

-5. The vote count and percentage of total votes for the winning candidate were calculated using votes, vote_percentage, and candidate_name:
+5. The vote count and percentage of total votes for the winning candidate are calculated by comparing each candidate's vote count and vote percentage with the previous candidate.
 ~~~
 # Determine winning vote count, winning percentage, and candidate.
         if (votes > winning_count) and (vote_percentage > winning_percentage):